hardin47/website/Math58/Notes/03-InfCat.md

 * What is the trade-off between putting a cap on the disease and resisting tracking our personal data?

-   - Can smart thermometers help track the coronavirus? https://www.nytimes.com/2020/03/18/health/coronavirus-fever-thermometers.html
+   - Can smart thermometers help track the coronavirus?
+(March 18, 2020) https://www.nytimes.com/2020/03/18/health/coronavirus-fever-thermometers.html

+   - Follow-up:  Restrictions are Slowing Coronavirus Infections, New Data Suggests (March 30, 2020) https://www.nytimes.com/2020/03/30/health/coronavirus-restrictions-fevers.html?searchResultPosition=1

    - Social distancing scoreboard based on movement of mobile phones: https://www.unacast.com/covid19/social-distancing-scoreboard (info about their work: https://www.unacast.com/post/the-unacast-social-distancing-scoreboard)